Core Concepts

 What it is A reusable map structure saved by the user

-What it captures The map's mode, section structure, and layout - not the content rows or TGA unit links
+What it captures The map's mode and layout — not the content rows or TGA unit links

 Who creates it You